 Do This, Not That: Tips for More Efficient Patent Searches

 Times are changing, and when it comes to conducting global patent searches, change is for the better.
-As patent search tools evolve, patent professionals must continue to understand the tools that are available to make them more effective in performing their jobs.
+As patent search tools evolve, patent professionals must continue to understand the tools that are available to be able to conduct efficient patent searches to make them more effective in performing their jobs.
 Here are four tips to help patent professionals shed their old ways and avail themselves of modern patent search tools.

 Tip 1: What Not To Do: Conduct a patent search by accessing several patent databases separately.